-There is a segment of Type N stream bisecting the property and flowing east to west, mostly north of SE 146th Street.
-As required by county code (KCC 21A24.358.C), the buffer width required for Type F waters is 65 feet.
-In order to be eligible for this category, the participating land must provide a buffer greater than one and a half that required (or 97.5 feet) for credit to be awarded.
-The largest uninterrupted buffer of native vegetation the owner is providing is to the north side of this stream that is on average 70 feet.
-Credit for this category is not recommended.
+There is a segment of Type N stream flowing from the northeast corner of the property and then bisecting the middle of the west property line north of the residence.
+As required by county code (KCC 21A24.358.C), the buffer width required for Type N waters is 65 feet.
+In order to be eligible for this category, the participating land must provide a buffer greater than 1.5 times that required, or 97.5 feet in this case.
+The owner is providing a buffer of native vegetation to the east and south of this stream that averages 120 feet in width, which is more than one and a half times the buffer required.
+Credit for this category is recommended.